dishpanda/create-task/README.md

 * Exam
   * The Exam is multiple choice and asks questions about programming knowledge, including things like binary and hexadecimal.
 # My Program
-My program is a math calculator that performs trigonometric functions like sin, cosine, and tangent.
+My program is a math calculator that performs trigonometric functions like sine, cosine, and tangent.
 It can also perform degree to radian changes.